 Still too difficult?

-Sadly, cloud adoption is still being held back, with the primary reasons being security and difficulty to migrate.
+Sadly, public cloud adoption is still being held back, with the primary reasons being security and difficulty to migrate.
 In reality, the security question is an overarching one for all systems.
 Notwithstanding that security in the cloud has to be controlled differently and the migration concern is really one of not having enough good information to make an informed decision.

 Small businesses need to be able to lean on cloud provider expertise and develop their plan with a cloud company that doesn’t have their foot in just one camp.
 These businesses need to look into a blended service to make cloud adoption a success.